AnhelinaBodak/python_part2_bonus_task/readme.md

 # CVE FastAPI App with ElasticSearch

-A FastAPI application to interact with CVE (Common Vulnerabilities and Exposures)data from ElasticSearch.
+A FastAPI application to interact with CVE (Common Vulnerabilities and Exposures) data using ElasticSearch.

 # Project Structure
 - **api/**: Contains the logic for handling the various endpoints.